topseed/nbake/README.md

 # nbake
 nbake cli home

-Mission: Every 10 years or so tech gets 10X better *FORCING* upgrades.
-Ex: Assembly is 10x better than machine.
-C is 10X better than Assembly.
-Our mission is: what is 10X better than LAMP used to build WordPress and such.
-We think we found the answer:
+Mission: Every 10 years or so tech gets 10 times better *FORCING* upgrades.
+Assembly was 10 times better than machine.
+C is 10 times better than Assembly.
+Our mission is to deliver what is 10 times better than LAMP, the technology WordPress was built on.
+We believe that we found the answer:

 http://nbake.org

-Staticaly generated markup, Pug.
+It uses statically generated markup, Pug.
-Similar to markdown or Haml, or other staticly genererated tools.
+Similar to Markdown or Haml, or other staticly genererated tools.

-It assumes you'll learn Pug:
+We assume that you will learn Pug:

 - http://youtube.com/watch?v=wzAWI9h3q18

-Supports:
+Nbake supports:
-- Pug static data binding and dynamic data biniding.
+- Pug static and dynamic data binding
-- Blog | any item.
+- Blog | any item
 - Plugins ( http://github.com/topseed/nbake-plugins )

 You can install via npm (or yarn).